secretstartups/handbook/business-technology/data-team/functional-analytics-center-of-excellence/index.html.md

 ## Welcome to the FACE of Data Handbook

-**The FACE (functional analytics center of excellence) is a cross-functional group of functional analytics teams that aims to make our teams' more efficient by solving and validating shared data questions which results in cohesive measurement approaches across teams.**
+**The FACE (functional analytics center of excellence) is a cross-functional group of functional analytics teams that aim to make our teams more efficient by solving and validating shared data questions which results in cohesive measurement approaches across teams.**
 {: .alert .alert-success}

 ## Context